sambrowning91/CHI-DS-3/projects/unit-projects/unit-project-1/readme.md

 * Open the [starter code instructions](./starter-code/project1-starter.ipynb) in iPython notebook.

 #### Sample Deliverables
-Check out the example notebook in our starter code, which includes a data dictionary and responses to questions.
+Check out the example notebook in our starter code, which includes a data dictionary and responses to similar questions.
 Wonder how to format your notebook the same way?
 Simply double-click on any section to view the markdown.

 ![Example Notebook](./assets/images/Example_ipynb.jpg)